Indigenous Scholarship & Cadetship Programmes

 To be eligible for a Rio Tinto Indigenous Scholarship you must:

 - Be of Aboriginal and/or Torres Strait Islander decent

 - Be able to provide evidence of your Indigenous identity by means of recognition with a ‘common seal’ from the relevant Indigenous group

 - Meet Australian Taxation Office (ATO) requirements ensuring the funds provided are tax exempt by:

 - The individual must be a full-time student

-- The individual must be enrolled at a Western Australian university
+- The individual must be enrolled at a university in Western Australia

 - The individual must not be required to be an employee as a condition of their scholarship